Jamal Igle: Career

 Igle has worked on several projects outside of the United States including the Army of Angels graphic novel for Humanoids Publishing/DC Comics and Perry Rhodan for The Perry Rhodan company in Germany.

 In December 2005, Jamal signed an exclusive contract with DC Comics, which was publicly announced on January 10, 2006.
 As part of the contract's announcement, DC Editor Steve Wacker described Jamal as a "triple threat," stating "Jamal has the best combination in an artist: he's scary talented, super reliable, and one of the nicest guys in the business."
-Igle was also honored at the 40th Anniversary edition of Comic Con international: San Diego with the Inkpot Award for Achievement in Comic Art.
+Igle was also honored at the 40th Anniversary edition of San Diego Comic-Con with the Inkpot Award for Achievement in Comic Art.

 Igle was the artist on the Ray title that debuted in September 2011 as part of the DC's New 52 relaunch.

 On January 2, 2012, Igle announced the end of his DC Comics exclusive contract on his personal blog.

-Igle launched his creator owned series via the crowdfunding website Kickstarter in August 2012, raising $50, 329.00 in 30 days.
-The book was published through Action Lab Comics, where Igle also serves as Vice President of Marketing.
+In November 2013, Igle began working at Action Lab Comics, serving as co-director of Marketing and Press Relations until March 2015, when was promoted to Vice President of Marketing.
+He announced he was leaving the company in October 2016, and was working on the next installment of Molly Danger, which would remain part of that publisher's imprint for younger readers.